theupdateframework/taps/candidate-tuf-versions.md

 updates when breaking changes are made to the repository or client.
 The use cases addressed in this TAP are listed below.

-## Use case 1: A repository updates to a new TUF spec version
+## Use case 1: A repository updates to a new TUF specification version

 As new features become available in the TUF specification, repositories may wish to upgrade to a new version.
 This could include adding TAPs with breaking changes.
-When the repository upgrades, clients that use an older version of the TUF spec will no longer be able to provide the security properties of TUF when parsing metadata from the repository as the fields in the metadata may have changed.
+When the repository upgrades, clients that use an older version of the TUF specification will no longer be able to provide the security properties of TUF when parsing metadata from the repository as the fields in the metadata may have changed.
 However, repositories and clients may be managed by different people with different interests who may not be able to coordinate the upgrade to a new TUF version.
-To resolve this problem, clients will first need a way to determine whether their version of TUF spec is compatible with the version used by the repository.
+To resolve this problem, clients will first need a way to determine whether their version of TUF specification is compatible with the version used by the repository.
 This is to ensure that clients always parse metadata according to the TUF version that generated that metadata.
 Then, they will need some way to process updates after this upgrade occurs on the repository to ensure reliable access to updates, even if they are not able to upgrade immediately due to development time or other constraints.

-## Use case 2: A client updates to a new TUF spec version
+## Use case 2: A client updates to a new TUF specification version

-Just as a repository may be upgraded, a TUF client may wish to upgrade to a new TUF spec version to use new features.
+Just as a repository may be upgraded, a TUF client may wish to upgrade to a new TUF specification version to use new features.
 When the client implements an upgrade that includes a breaking change, it cannot be sure that all repositories have also upgraded to the new specification version.
 Therefore, after the client upgrades they must ensure that any metadata downloaded from a repository is parsed using a compatible TUF version.
 If the repository is using an older version, the client should have some way to allow the update to proceed.

-## Use case 3: A delegated targets role uses a different TUF spec version than the repository
+## Use case 3: A delegated targets role uses a different TUF specification version than the repository

-A delegated role may make and sign metadata using a different version of the TUF specification than the repository hosting the top level roles.
-Delegated roles and the top level repository may be managed by people in different organizations who are not able to coordinate upgrading to a new version of the TUF specification.
+A delegated role may make and sign metadata using a different version of the TUF specification than the repository hosting the top-level roles.
+Delegated roles and the top-level repository may be managed by people in different organizations who are not able to coordinate upgrading to a new version of the TUF specification.
 In this case, a client should be able to parse delegations that generate metadata with a different TUF specification version than the repository.